 One of the key lessons learned in the spring lockdowns, and subsequently in our more socially distanced normal, has been the importance of maintaining client engagement via digital platforms.
 For originators that could mean improving your social media presence, working on your blogging and content writing, and engaging in webinars and video conferencing sessions.
 The tools for digital engagement are varied, and relatively new to many originators.
 The CEO of one of those tool providers told MPA he sees gaps in the multi-platform strategies many originators are using that need to be closed.

-“If you look holistically at the whole customer journey it’s the blend of all the touch points, all the communication, all the engagement that really make up a true customer experience,” said Joe Welu, founder and CEO of Total Expert, a CRM and marketing platform.
+“If you look holistically at the whole customer journey it’s the blend of all the touch points, all the communication, all the engagement that really make up a true customer experience,” said Joe Welu, founder and CEO of Total Expert, a customer experience platform for financial services.
 “If you don’t have those parts working together at all times you end up with gaps in the customer journey.”

 Read more: What’s a real property advisor?